A proof of Dunfield-Gukov-Rasmussen Conjecture: Introduction

 The first complex satisfying \eqref{OSG} with $\Ztwo$ instead of $\ZZ$ was constructed by {\bf A}lison {\bf G}ilmore in \cite{Gilmore}.
 With vertices of the~cube she associated quotients of polynomial rings by local and non-local relations.

-On the geometric side, the proof of \eqref{OSG} requires a~choice of a~coherent system of orientations for moduli spaces of holomorphic disks in a~multipointed Heegaard diagram and to track signs in all proofs of \cite{OSCube}.
+On the geometric side, the proof of \eqref{OSG} requires a~choice of a~coherent system of orientations for moduli spaces of holomorphic disks associated with a~multipointed Heegaard diagram and to track signs in all proofs of \cite{OSCube}.
 Let us mention that even though the~results of \cite{OSSSingular} and \cite{OSCube} were stated over $\Ztwo$, these papers contain the~expected signs.
 This makes the~comparison easier.
 The~main ingredients of our proof are the result of \cite{AliEft} about the~existence and properties of coherent systems of orientations, Theorem \ref{thm:CFK-cube} establishing the skein exact triangle over $\ZZ$, as well as Proposition \ref{prop:hfk-for-connected-planar} and Theorem \ref{thm:A-vs-HFK-for-planar} that allow to identify the~algebras assigned to vertices of the~cube.
+In addition, we improve and streamline many arguments in \cite{OSCube}.
+For example, we consistently work with admissible diagrams, however link diagrams used in \cite{OSCube} are not admissible, and we conceptualize the construction of twisted complexes.

 On the algebraic side, we extend Gilmore's construction to all annular webs and interpret it in terms of Soergel bimodules.
-Here we work over an~arbitrary commutative ring $\scalars$ with a~fixed invertible element $q$.
+Here we work over an~arbitrary commutative ring $\scalars$ with a~fixed inver-tible element $q$.
 The~space $\gilmoreA(\web)$ that we assign to an~annular web $\web$ is a~quotient of the~quantum Hochschild homology \cite{BPW} of the~Soergel bimodule associated with the~web by (renormalized) non-local relations.
-In the~case of a~resolution of a~braid this quotient is identified with the~Gilmore's algebra after renormalizing her variables: we check that Gilmore's local relations coincide with the~Soergel relations, whereas non-local relations with those defined for webs.
+In the~case of a~resolution of a~braid this quotient is identified with Gilmore's algebra after renormalizing her variables: we check that Gilmore's local relations coincide with the~Soergel relations, whereas non-local relations with those defined for webs.